coder-amey/FPGA-Implementations/BRAM-Sort/README.md

 # BRAM-Sort

 ## Introduction:
-Performs sorting on a variable-size array of 32-bit (unsigned) integers stored in a block-RAM.
+This design performs sorting on a variable-size array of 32-bit (unsigned) integers stored in a block-RAM.
 The BRAM is implemented using an IP-Core and it is loaded with an array which is received from the computer.
 The sorted array is written back.

 ## Dependencies
 * UART transceiver core module: uart_transceiver.v (Sebastien Bourdeauducq)